RPretellD/separability_index/README.md

 ## Citation
 If you use these codes, please cite:<br>

-> Pretell, R., and Brandenberg, S.J.
-(2023). separability_index: A suite of tools to assess the separability of two datasets (0.1.0).
+> Pretell, R., and Brandenberg, S. (2023). separability_index: A suite of tools to assess the separability of two datasets (0.1.0).
 Zenodo. https://doi.org/10.5281/zenodo.10404856<br>

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10404856.svg)](https://doi.org/10.5281/zenodo.10404856)